vigneshsankariyer1234567890/tp/docs/DeveloperGuide.md

     * Pros: Implementation is more straightforward, as there is only one type of input to be expected.
     * Cons: Removes the convenience of deleting using a contact's index.

+### Auto completion feature

+Since Teletubbies is designed to be mainly used through its CLI, we prioritised the convenience of our users in typing out commands by implementing an auto completion feature.

+The autocompletion mechanism is facilitated by the `CommandMap` class.
+The `CommandMap` contains a a `HashMap` called `classMap` which stores the individual command words as keys and the `XYZCommand` classes as values.
+Within each `XYZCommand` class, the recommended command fields for the command are stored in a `List` called `RECOMMENDED_FLAGS`.
+This list is not stored if the command does not require command fields.
+Here, `XYZ` is a placeholder for the specific command name, e.g. `AddCommand`.

+The UI component uses EventHandlers that detects if the **TAB** button is pressed by the user.
+Then, UI calls upon `CommandMap#getClass()` to retrieve the class that corresponds to the input command, which then prints out the command fields specified within the `RECOMMENDED_FLAGS` list (or does not print out anything, in the case that no command fields are required for the input command).

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, Logging, Testing, Configuration, Dev-ops**